Soil improvement and fertilization

 These rules mainly concern:

 The main objectives of pruning are to maintain trees in good condition and clear of structures.
-In order to prune your trees, it is necessary to request a certificate of authorization prior to the beginning of your work.

 Each owner is responsible for the maintenance of trees on his or her property.
 Contact a reputable private contractor for your work.